C++ Strings - C++ Programming Tutorial

 Using .front and .back:

-We can also access the std::strings using .front and .back function in C++.
+We have the option to retrieve elements from std::strings by utilizing the .front and .back methods in C++.

 Example